 |Rank||Industry||Average Hourly Rate for OTs||Average Annual Salary for OTs|

-How Much Do Occupational Therapists Make in Each State?
+How Much Does an Occupational Therapist Make in Each State?

 Overview of Occupational Therapy Job Outlook

 As you well know, OTs are part of a burgeoning field, one that the BLS predicts will enjoy about 24 percent job growth between 2016 and 2026.
 (This translates to about 31,000 new jobs that will be created over this time period.)
 This should help you feel more confident that not only will you be able to make a very decent living off of this line of work, but that your skills and expertise will continue to be in demand for a good amount of time.

 Need to know how to get started?
 The general path to a position as an OT involves:

 Getting a Masters of Occupational Therapy

 OR Having worked a specified number of years in the field.